-The experimental comparison with 15 coding-decoding methods on 14 UCI benchmark datasets with 2 kinds of base classifiers shows that the proposed WOLC-ECOC outperforms 15 pairs of coding-decoding methods when using the discrete Adaboost as the base classifier, outperforms 12 pairs of coding-decoding methods when using the Gaussian Radial-Basis-Function (RBF) kernel based SVM as the base classifier, and meanwhile maintains a small code length.
+The experimental comparison with 15 coding-decoding methods on 14 UCI benchmark datasets with 2 kinds of base classifiers shows that WOLC-ECOC outperforms comparison methods when the discrete Adaboost is used as the base classifier, outperforms 12 comparison methods when the Gaussian Radial-Basis-Function (RBF) kernel based SVM is used as the base classifier, and meanwhile maintains a small code length in both scenarios.

 The rest of the paper is organized as follows.
-In Section \ref{sec:mmc}, we conduct a brief literature survey on ECOC and present our motivation.
+In Section \ref{sec:mmc}, we conduct a brief literature survey on ECOC.
 In Section \ref{sec:LC-ECOC}, we present the LC-ECOC coding method.
-In Section \ref{sec:calcweights}, we first present the OW decoding method and then employ CPA to further lower its time and storage complexities.
-In Section \ref{sec:mmc_dual}, we first introduce how and why to combine the LC-ECOC coding and the OW decoding into a whole, i.e. WOLC-ECOC, and then present WOLC-ECOC in detail.
-In Section \ref{sec:experiments}, we report the experimental results on 14 datasets from the UCI machine learning repository, and further apply the proposed algorithm to a real-world problem -- music genre classification.
-Finally, we conclude this paper and present some future work in Section \ref{sec:conclusion}.
+In Section \ref{sec:calcweights}, we present the CPA based OW decoding method.
+In Section \ref{sec:mmc_dual}, we present WOLC-ECOC.
+In Section \ref{sec:experiments}, we report the experimental results and further apply WOLC-ECOC to a real-world problem---music genre classification.
+Finally, we conclude this paper in Section \ref{sec:conclusion}.

 We first introduce some notations here.
 Bold small letters, e.g. $\w$, indicate column vectors.
 Bold capital letters, e.g. $\M$ and $\W$, indicate matrices.
 Letters in calligraphic fonts, e.g. $\mathcal{W}$, indicate sets, where $\mathbb{R}^d$ denotes a $d$-dimensional real space. $\mathbf{0}$ ($\mathbf{1}$) is a column vector with all entries being 1 (0).